vitiral/novault/README.md

 - `~/.config/novault.toml`: This is the configuration for how to generate your passwords.
 As long as you don't put sensitive information in `notes` or the site names, you can store this file anywhere.
-- `~/.local/novault.secret`: This is a randomly generated secret file.
-It holds the "plaintext" password used in the Argon2 hashing scheme.
+- `~/.local/novault.secret`: This is a randomly generated secret file that is 4KiB in size.
 Keep this file *relatively* secure: only on a usb stick and your filesystems is best, email/dropbox/google drive is probably ok.
 Whatever you do, DON'T loose this file!
 The purpose of this file is to make it so that an attacker needs *both* your master-password AND this file in order to crack your passwords.
 If you accidentally copy/paste your master password into facebook... that is bad.
 You should change your passwords!
 But it is unlikely most hackers will be able to compromise you *immediately* since it is unlikely they also have your `novault.secret` file.

 Once you have chosen your password, add a site:
 ```